 A happy child is a happy learner!

 Please see links below on how we are supporting mental health and wellbeing within the school and resources on how you can support your child at home.

-Children’s Mental Health week – 3rd – 9th February 2020 – focus this year is ‘Finding your Brave’ https://www.childrensmentalhealthweek.org.uk/
+Children's Mental Health Week this year is 3rd – 9th February 2020 – focus this year is ‘Finding your Brave’ https://www.childrensmentalhealthweek.org.uk/

 We celebrated Childrens Mental Health Week in assembly and focused on it in different ways across the school.

 We encouraged pupils and staff to recognise others ‘brave’ moments across the week and created a display showing that everyone is able to ‘find their brave’ how ever different that maybe.

 Mental Wellbeing During Covid-19 Outbreak

 Government up date on childrens' mental health and well being

 More information on supporting your children at home